Fellowship: Virtuous Friendships

 Friendship of Pleasure

 While these basic forms of friendships are common in life, especially when we are young, it’s important to know that they often dissolve when life grows difficult and the friendship no longer brings the enjoyment, fun times, benefit or convenience that the other person is looking for.
-You can probably think of examples of these kinds of friendship in your own life and how quickly some of them have come and gone.
+You can probably think of examples of these kinds of friendships in your own life and how quickly some of them have come and gone.

 Do not be deceived: Bad company ruins good morals.

 According to Aristotle, the third kind of friendship is friendship in the fullest sense.
 He calls it virtuous friendship.
 This is based on something much deeper: The friend is committed to you and your good, not just to some benefit or enjoyment that they receive from being with you.
 The virtuous friend loves you in the true sense of the word: They seek what is best for you, which is to live a virtuous life in imitation of Christ and eventually live forever with him in heaven.
 As Christians, this is the highest form of fellowship and should be our aim in our own friendships.